Sagrada Família: History

 Sagrada Família was inspired by a bookseller, José María Bocabella, founder of Asociación Espiritual de Devotos de San José (Spiritual Association of Devotees of St. Joseph).
 After a visit to the Vatican in 1872, Bocabella returned from Italy with the intention of building a church inspired by the basilica at Loreto.
-The apse crypt of the church, funded by donations, was begun on 19 March 1882, on the festival of St. Joseph, to the design of the architect Francisco de Paula del Villar, whose plan was for a Gothic revival church of a standard form.
+It was to be an "expiatory temple", funded entirely by donations from persons seeking to counter a growing rejection of the Catholic Church and its values.
+The apse crypt of the church was begun on 19 March 1882, on the festival of St. Joseph, to the design of the architect Francisco de Paula del Villar, whose plan was for a Gothic revival church of a standard form.
 The apse crypt was completed before Villar's resignation on 18 March 1883, when Antoni Gaudí assumed responsibility for its design, which he changed radically.
-Gaudí began work on the church in 1883 but was not appointed Architect Director until 1884.
+Gaudí began work on the church in November of 1883 but was not appointed Architect Director until 28 March 1884.